scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 (http://spoken-tutorial.org) pioneered the generation and dissemination of spoken-tutorials.
 A spoken tutorial is basically a carefully designed screencast for a roughly 10 minute duration or less.
 Any screencast cannot qualify as a spoken-tutorial.
-A spoken tutorial also requires a carefully written script.
+A spoken tutorial requires a carefully written script.
 Notably, a spoken tutorial should be made such that a novice can understand it.
 The spoken-tutorial project ensures that all new tutorials undergo a novice check to make sure that this is indeed the case.
 This involves asking a novice to go over the script and ensure that they are able to reproduce the entire script and follow it.
-This allows a spoken tutorial to be dubbed into multiple languages.
+This carefully written script allows a spoken tutorial to be dubbed into multiple languages.
 A series of spoken tutorials can thus be used to effectively teach a programming language or software package.
 As such, a spoken tutorial is not a substitute for classroom instruction of the traditional kind.
-It has been used to teach a programming language or introduce a software package effectively.
+It has been most effectively used to teach a programming language or introduce a software package.

 The major advantage of the spoken tutorial is that it retains a high quality of instruction, can be used for self-learning, and scales extremely well.
-In addition these tutorials can also be dubbed into various local languages.
+In addition, these tutorials can be dubbed into various local languages.
 The spoken tutorial project has trained over a million students and teachers on a variety of software packages.
 The project hosts over 700 individual spoken-tutorials.
 Over 20 different Indian languages are supported.